Obio

 Obio is one of the seven groups of the ancient Ikwerre ethnic nationality.
-The Community constitute part of Obio/Akpo Local Government Area and entire Port Harcourt Local Government Area both in Rivers State of Nigeria.
+The Community constitute part of Obio/Akpor Local Government Area and entire Port Harcourt Local Government Area both in Rivers State of Nigeria.

 Geography

 Obio is bounded in the North by Akpor Community, in the West by Degema, to the East by Eleme, to the South by Okrika, bounded to the Northwest by Bori, to the South East by Ahoada and to the South West by Ikwerre Local Government Area.
-Principal towns and urban communities of Obio Community include- Borikiri, D-Line, Diobu, New GRA, Old GRA, Rebisi, Rumu-Odumaya, Rumuigbo etc.
+Principal towns and urban communities of Obio Community include-New GRA, Old GRA, Rebisi, Rumuodumaya, Rumuigbo, Rumuokwuta etc.